SeattleColleges/.github/profile/README.md

 # Welcome to the Seattle Colleges' organization!

-This collection of repositories is primarily maintained by students enrolled in North Seattle College's Application Development practicums.
+This collection of repositories is maintained by students enrolled in North Seattle College's Application Development practicums.